|

 Choose paint colours based on how the room is meant to feel.

+Before diving into colours, start with the space’s purpose.
+Is it a restful bedroom?
+A creative study?
+A lively kitchen?
 Each function calls for a different emotional tone—and colour can support that.
 Soft pastels might calm a bedroom, while bold tones can energise a dining space.
 Make it a habit to align the room’s purpose with its desired feel before you open a shade card.

 2. Observe What’s Already in the Space